iamwillow/willow-shelley/README.md

 To get up an running, be sure to install:
 ```
 npm install --save-dev
+      babel-core
       babel-loader
-      babel-core
       babel-preset-es2015
       babel-preset-react
-      webpack
+      css-loader
+      file-loader
+      node-sass
       react
       react-dom
       sass-loader
-      node-sass
       style-loader
-      css-loader
-      file-loader
+      webpack
+      webpack-dev-server
 ```
-Build with `webpack` and run on a local server.
+Build and run on a local server with `npm start`.

 ## Contributing